The debate over which database to use between NoSQL vs SQL for your app is white-hot.

 Cloud computing shared files around global datacenters within milliseconds.
 Data storage was now relatively cheap.
 NoSQL took advantage of speed and storage to provide a document system style database.

 There are 4 types of NoSQL databases.
 Each is suited to a different task.
-They include:

 - Key/Value - most basic